PyAV-Org/PyAV/docs/overview/installation.rst

 Binary wheels
 -------------

-Binary wheels are provided on PyPI for Linux, MacOS, and Windows linked against FFmpeg.
-The most straight-forward way to install PyAV is to run:
+PyAV requires Python 3.11 or later.
+Binary wheels are provided on PyPI for Linux, macOS, and Windows with FFmpeg bundled.
+The most straightforward way to install PyAV is to run:

 .. code-block:: bash